SamHerd/automated-pricing-validator/README.md

 - **Command not found?** Ensure Python and Streamlit are installed.
 - **App not opening?** Try manually opening the URL provided in the terminal.
 - **Dependency issues?** Re-run `pip install -r requirements.txt` to reinstall libraries.

+Once completed, your app should be fully functional! 🚀